leonardobertolani/temperatures/README.md

 Where $\odot$ represents the **Hadamard product** (or element-wise product) of matrices.
 This final and compact formulation makes great use of vectors and matrices, and for this reason is highly parallelizable.

 This is the general formulation that we will use to solve our problem.
 As we can see, determining the temperature of a given object at a given time requires us to compute $o(N)$ multiplications, while the evolution of the whole system requires us to compute $o(N^2 \cdot D)$ iterations, where N is the cardinality of the set of objects and D is the total number of infinitesimal intervals of time that make up our simulation.
-Generally speaking, the numerical approach doesn't seem to scale well.
-Moreover, the numerical method used to approximate the functions is very simple and it's known for its instability, an issue that we will adress later on.
+Generally speaking, the Forward Euler approach doesn't seem to scale well, and it is also known for its simplicity and instability, an issue that we will adress later on.

 However, the vectorized representation has an important advantage: it allows algorithmic optimization techniques to be implemented, since many calculations can be parallelized by modern processors.
 So, before giving up with this possible solution, let's give modern parallel computing a chance.